code-pushup/cli/CONTRIBUTING.md

 ### Executing local code

-We use the current version of CodePushup and its plugins, to measure itself and its plugins.
+We use the current version of Code PushUp and its plugins, to measure itself and its plugins.

 _Execute the latest CLI source_